Why is it difficult to embrace change?

 Learn from the butterfly

 Before it reaches optimum maturity, the butterfly goes through a lot of changes, and it adapts accordingly since it is necessary for its survival.
 It stops leading the life of a crawling creature and begins to live the life of a flying creature.
 During the transformation, it takes time, even needing to close itself up and isolate itself in preparation for change as an individual.
 We can learn from the butterfly.
 Sometimes life necessitates change.
 And we need to accept it as much as it proves difficult.
-In the long run, you become a happy butterfly.
+In the long run, by adapting and embracing change you become a happy butterfly.

 Life is for living.
 Keep living.
 Don’t give up.